kholia/OSX-KVM/README.md

 * Test `accel=hvf` flag on QEMU + macOS Mojave on MacBook Pro.

-* Document (share) how you use this project to test open-source projects / get your stuff done.
+* Document (share) how you use this project to build + test open-source projects / get your stuff done.

 * Document how to use this project for iOS development.

 * Document how to use this project for XNU kernel debugging and development.

+* Document the process to create and reuse VM snapshots.
+Instantaneous macOS boots would be nice this way.

 ### Requirements